Another Sure Sign of Spring

 The flushing is scheduled to begin on Monday April 2nd and continue through May 15th as crews work their way through the town.
 You can expect to see them in your neighborhood during that period Mondays through Fridays between 7 AM and 4 PM.
 You'll likely know they're in your area if you find discolored water coming out of your taps at home or work.
 The District recommends running your water for about 5 or 10 minutes to clear it up.
 Using your tub spout might be most efficient.

-As always, they apologize for any inconvenience and thank your for your patience.
+As always, they apologize for any inconvenience and thank you for your patience.
 If you have any questions you may call 413-528-0133.

 .